bustammi/Analytical-Programming/README.md

 2. How strong is the correlation between the predictor variables and annual income (i.e., dependent variable) of an indiviual at US?

-3. Is a single predictor variable sufficient enough in influencing the annual income of an individual
+3. Is a single predictor variable sufficient enough in influencing the annual income of an individual?

 The lesson gained from this project is to advance the understanding of the MATLAB environment, such as learning how data can be manipulated and represented in several methods.
 This MATLAB code provides an overview of the "UCI Machine Learning Repository: Census Income Data Set dataset" through statistical and graphical representation.
 Hence, another purpose of this project is to extract and manipulate the data to find solutions through the "Questions Asked" above.